dingyuqi/dingyuqi/README.md

 ## How To Contact Me
 ### - My blog is : ***[Keep It Simple](https://dingyuqi.com)***
-The goal is to explain computer knowledge in simple and easy-to-understand way.
-Its content is mainly related to big data, database and data mining algorithms.
+The goal is to record and explain computer knowledge in a simple and easy-to-understand way.
+Its content is mainly related to big data, distributed system and backend development.
 Most of the articles are written in Chinese.

-<b><i>The website is also available in English: </i></b>
+<b><i>But the website is also available in English: </i></b>
 ***[Keep It Simple(en-US)](https://dingyuqi.com/en/)*** :earth_americas:

 ### - Send me [Email](mailto:dingyq2023@gmail.com)